Shapinsay: 18th century

 The 18th century saw the beginnings of change to agriculture on Shapinsay, courtesy of the Balfour family.
-The family owned the estate of Sound, which covered the western part of the island.
-Sound had passed from the Tulloch family to the Buchanan family in 1627.
-John Buchanan was a royal servant and his wife Margaret Hartsyde was from a Kirkwall family.

-In 1674, Arthur Buchanan built the house of Sound, where Balfour Castle now stands.
-His granddaughter married James Fea, who is best known for his role in the capture of the Orkney Pirate John Gow.
-Fea was a supporter of the Jacobite rising of 1715, and the house was burned by Hanoverian troops in revenge.
-The estate was acquired by Andrew Ross, Stewart Depute in Orkney of the Earl of Morton.
-Ross's heirs, the Lindsay brothers, sold the estate to Thomas Balfour in 1782.
-Balfour had previously rented the Bu of Burray, a large manor farm on another Orkney island, but had insufficient wealth to acquire the estate even though his wife had inherited a legacy on the death of her aristocratic brother.
-To raise the necessary funds, Balfour had to sell his military commission and borrow from his brother, John, who was prospering in India with the East India Company.
-Once installed on the island, he built a new house, Cliffdale, and founded the village of Shoreside, now known as Balfour.
+Arthur Buchanan’s granddaughter married James Fea, who supported the Jacobite rising of 1715; his house was burned by Hanoverian troops in revenge.
+The estate was acquired by Andrew Ross, Stewart Depute in Orkney of the Earl of Morton and Ross's heirs, the Lindsay brothers, sold the estate to Thomas Balfour in 1782.
+Balfour had previously rented the Bu of Burray, a large manor farm on another Orkney island, but had insufficient wealth to acquire the estate even though his wife received a large inheritance from her brother.
+To raise the necessary funds of £1,250, Balfour sold his military commission and borrowed from his brother.
+Once installed on the island, Balfour built a new house, Cliffdale, and founded the village of Shoreside, now known as Balfour.
 He also reformed the local agriculture, enclosing fields and constructing farm buildings.

-William Irving was born c.
-1740 in the small hamlet of Quholm in the northeast of the island.
-He became a sailor before emigrating to New York in 1763.
-One of his sons was Washington Irving, author of Rip van Winkle and the first American author to gain international recognition.

-Marjory Meason, a native of Shapinsay, was the last person to be executed in Orkney, in 1728.
-She was a young servant, hanged in Kirkwall for the murder of a child.
+The last person to be executed in Orkney was Marjory Meason, a native of Shapinsay, in 1728.
+She was a young servant who was hanged in Kirkwall for the murder of a child.
 The execution is recorded as requiring 24 armed men, not including officers, and costing £15 8s.

 During this period, burning kelp was a mainstay of the island economy.
 More than 3048 t of burned seaweed were produced per annum to make soda ash, bringing in £20,000 for the inhabitants.
 Thomas Balfour's income from the kelp industry brought him four times the income that farming did.